Clearcreek/EnergyWatch04A/README.md

-"# The home of gthe project EnergyWatch04A"
+"Creation of the home for the project EnergyWatch04A"